mpampolina/CoordinateConversion/README.md

 Currently, there are three available conversion directions:

 ### Latitude/Longitude(decimal degrees) to UTM:
-To execute this you must input a Lat/Lon(decimal degrees) file.
+To execute this you must input a latiude/longitude(decimal degrees) file.
 The necessary format is noted in “Input Files Section 1”.
 With this you will be asked for the path and datum.
 The conversion will produce your output file in the same directory as the batchConversion.py file.

 ### Latitude/Longitude(degrees, minutes, seconds) to UTM:
-To execute this you must input a Lat/Lon(deg,min,sec) file.
+To execute this you must input a latiude/longitude(deg,min,sec) file.
 The necessary format is noted in “Input Files Section 2”.
 With this you will be asked for the file path and datum used.
 The conversion will produce your output file in the same directory as the batchConversion.py file.

 ### UTM to Latitude/Longitude(decimal degrees):
 To execute this you need to input a UTM file.
 The necessary format is noted in “Input Files Section 3”.
 Here you will need the file path, zone, either the zone quadrant or the hemisphere of your coordinates, and the datum used.
 The conversion will produce your output file in the same directory as the batchConversion.py file.

 ### KML to complete output:
 To execute this you need an input .kml file.
-The resulting output will inlcude the latitude/longitude; the UTM easting, nrothing and zones; the elevation; and the cumulative distance.
-The ouptut file will contain all necessary data to execute the BatchConversionsElevation.py.
+The resulting output will include the latitude/longitude; the UTM easting, northing and zones; the elevation; and the cumulative distance.
+The output file will contain all necessary data to execute the BatchConversionsElevation.py.

 ### DXF to complete output:
 To execute this you need an input .dxf file.
-The resulting output will inlcude the latitude/longitude; the UTM easting, nrothing and zones; the elevation; and the cumulative distance.
-The ouptut file will contain all necessary data to execute the BatchConversionsElevation.py.
+The resulting output will inlcude the latitude/longitude; the UTM easting, northing and zones; the elevation; and the cumulative distance.
+The output file will contain all necessary data to execute the BatchConversionsElevation.py.

 ### BatchConversionElevation.py
 This script is used to convert between ellipsoidal and orthometric heights as well as between the CGVD28 and CGVD2013 datums.
 Using one of the output files from the batchConversion.py script you use these as inputs and it will upload it to  https://webapp.geod.nrcan.gc.ca/geod/tools-outils/gpsh.php and automatically download the webapp's output file as a csv with the input data as well as the new transformed heights (common conversion direction will be "3").